Using sustainability to avoid risk

 The evidence that sustainability can be good for business is overwhelming.
 Most of the case studies, examples, and analysis that has been done show positive links between a sustainable approach to environmental and social issues, and corporate profits, Thus far, the research has been primarily focused on direct operational efficiencies (like retrofitting your office lighting to save money and reduce your carbon footprint), innovation (using biomimicry to drive new product development), and productivity (ie. more engaged employees take less sick leave).

-However, there hasn't been as much talk about the nexus between sustainability and risk management.
+Over the past few years, there has been an increasing amount of discussion about the nexus between sustainability and risk management.
 And for corporations operating in complex supply chains in a globally-connected economy -- well -- effective risk management can be the difference between success and failure.
 Below, we take a look at three articles that shed light on why companies still struggle to incorporate sustainability into their risk management practices (and vice versa).